ulif/diceware/README.rst

 We support even sources of randomness from other packages.
 See the `documentation <https://diceware.readthedocs.io/>`_ for more details.

-`diceware` comes with an English wordlist provided by Heartsucker, which will be used by default and contains 8192 different words.
-This list is based off the original diceware list written by Arnold G.
+`diceware` comes with an English wordlist provided by the EFF_, which will be used by default and contains 7776 (=6^6) different words.
+This list is stored as ``en_eff``.

-Reinhold.
+Additionally `diceware` comes with an English wordlist provided by Heartsucker, which contains 8192 different words.
+This list is based off the original diceware list written by Arnold G. Reinhold.

 Both the original and 8k diceware wordlists by Mr. Reinhold are provided.
 You can enable a certain (installed) wordlist with the ``-w`` option::